GiorgioNatili/ntfenervit/setup/release/0.0.4/domenico_migration.md

     python src/manage.py migrate campaigns 0004

 ## IMPORTANT: to plan a task for populate new Event fields based on old ones:

-*its_districtmanager based on districtmanager
+*create users ITS for missing ones: Bosio, Marangi, Piovan *its_districtmanager based on districtmanager

     python setup/release/20140811/populate_its.py